Visit NHS 111 online for more information and advice.

 - Continue the pregnancy and become a parent

 - End the pregnancy by abortion

-- Give you an Ultrasound scan on your tummy (for early pregnancy a small probe may be placed in your vagina)
+- Give you an ultrasound scan on your tummy (if necessary) (for early pregnancy a small probe may be placed in your vagina)

-If needed, we will also check for anaemia through a finger-prick test.
-Occasionally, we need to take a blood sample for other tests.
+We may need to check for anaemia through a finger prick test, and occasionally require a blood sample for other tests.

-You may have already discussed this with one of our contraceptive nurses over the phone; if not you can ask all the questions you need, or click here for more detailed information on your contraception options.
+You can ask all the questions you need during your telephone consultation.
+Click for detailed information on your contraception options.

 Choose your treatment

 During the COVID-19 outbreak, if your pregnancy is up to 10 weeks' gestation you will most likely be offered abortion pill treatment (unless it is not safe or suitable for you to complete the treatment at home).